sourcegraph/sourcegraph-public-snapshot/doc/admin/config/batch_changes.md

 Rollout windows are configured through the `batchChanges.rolloutWindows` [site configuration option](site_config.md).
 If specified, this option contains an array of rollout window objects that are used to schedule changesets.
 The format of these objects [is given below](#rollout-window-object).

-To restore the default behaviour, you can either delete the `batchChanges.rolloutWindows` option, or set it to `null`.
+To restore the default behavior, you can either delete the `batchChanges.rolloutWindows` option, or set it to `null`.

 ### Rollout window object